Basic execution control¶

 This behavior can be overridden by selecting the non-blocking mode explicitly:

 (machine-0) sysbus.cpu Step false

 Renode allows you to easily examine the current state of your application:

 (machine-0) sysbus.cpu PC 0xC01890A8

-As a result you will get a hexadecimal address of the instruction currently executed.
+As a result, you will get the hexadecimal address of the instruction currently being executed.